Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Simplified analytical treatment of dynamics

-In the following, we focus on two particular synchronisation scenarios: \begin{itemize} \item[] Scenario 1. ~Mutual synchronism is attained through orbital recession accompanied by the despinning\\ $\phantom{\qquad\;\quad\qquad}$ of both bodies. \item[] Scenario 2. ~Mutual synchronism is attained through orbital decay.
+Two tidal synchronisation scenarios are possible: \begin{itemize} \item[] Scenario 1. ~Mutual synchronism is attained through orbital recession accompanied by the despinning\\ $\phantom{\qquad\;\quad\qquad}$ of both bodies. \item[] Scenario 2. ~Mutual synchronism is attained through orbital decay.
 This can occur for a moon in a\\ $\phantom{\qquad\;\quad\qquad}$ prograde orbit below the synchronous radius, or for a moon in a retrograde orbit. \end{itemize}

-For scenario 1 to occur, the moon must be formed or captured above the planet's synchronous radius at that time,\,\footnote{~A less likely but not impossible option is formation or capture of a rapidly spinning moon slightly below synchronism.
+For Scenario 1 to occur, the moon must be formed or captured above the planet's synchronous radius at that time,\,\footnote{~A less likely but not impossible option is formation or capture of a rapidly spinning moon slightly below synchronism.
 The tides in the moon can overpower those in the planet and push the moon above the synchronous radius.
 For this, the moon must initially possess spin angular momentum sufficient to overcome the angular momentum difference between the initial and synchronous orbits.} and its eccentricity on approach to synchronism should not be too high.\,\footnote{~A moon, which has already synchronised its spin but still retains a high eccentricity, can cross the synchronous orbit from above, if the planet-caused tides in the moon overpower the moon-generated tides in the planet.
-Likely, this is how Phobos found itself below synchronism \citep{Bagheri}.}
+Likely, the case of Phobos \citep{Bagheri}.}

-In scenario 2, the tides on the planet act to shrink the orbit in both cases~---~whether the moon is in a prograde orbit below synchronous, or in a retrograde orbit.\,\footnote{~In realistic situations, a retrograde moon is tidally descending.
-Exceptional may be the case of a slowly rotating planet and extremely quickly rotating moon.}
+In Scenario 2, the tides on the planet act to shrink the orbit in both cases~---~whether the moon is in a prograde orbit below synchronous, or in a retrograde orbit.\,\footnote{~A retrograde moon is tidally descending, except in a special case of a slowly rotating planet and an extremely quickly rotating moon. }

 After the spin of the moon is synchronised with the mean motion, the tides in the moon are working (for $e\neq 0$) towards orbital decay, within both scenarios.

 As the moon approaches the planet, the planet's rotation is either accelerated, for a prograde moon, or decelerated, for a retrograde moon.
 In the latter situation, the planet may change the direction of its rotation in the inertial frame.
 If the planet's angular acceleration rate $\dot{\Omega}$ at some point exceeds the rate $\dot{n}$ of the moon's orbital decay, the planet's rotation can be equalised with the moon's orbital motion before the moon reaches the Roche limit.